Customer Management

 Field Type Required Description

-emailAddress string Yes Customer's email address (required for identity verification)
+emailAddress string No Customer's email address (required for KYC-enabled onboard sessions)

 dateOfBirth string No ISO date format (YYYY-MM-DD), recommended for identity verification